University of Santo Tomas: Publishing

-Rankings and reputation
+Recognition and accreditation

-UST is one of only three private universities granted with the five-year autonomous status by the Commission on Higher Education (CHED).
+UST is one of only three private universities granted five-year autonomous status by the Commission on Higher Education (CHED).
 It is the highest grant given by CHED, which allows universities to implement programs and increase tuition fees with less government regulation.

-Twenty-six programs in the university were declared as Centers of Excellence (COE) and Centers of Development (COD) by CHED, the most of any private educational institutions and second in the country.
-COE status was granted to 13 programs, and COD status was also given to 13.
-UST is one of the only three Philippine universities recognized as Center of Excellence in the Doctor of Medicine program.
+Twenty-six programs in the university are declared as Centers of Excellence (COE) and Centers of Development (COD) by CHED, the most of any private educational institution and second in the country.
+COE status is granted to 13 programs, and COD status is also given to 13.
+UST is one of the only three Philippine universities recognized as a Center of Excellence in the Doctor of Medicine program.
 The architecture program was one of the only two architecture programs in the country recognized as Center of Excellence.

 UST has been cited by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA) as the university with the highest number of accredited programs in the country since 2011.
-As of December 2021, PACUCOA has accredited 59 programs of the university.
-UST also has the most Level IV accredited programs, with 26, and has the highest number of candidate programs.
+As of July 2024, PACUCOA has accredited 59 programs of the university.
+UST also has the most Level IV accredited programs, with 27.

-UST is the first Philippine university to be awarded by the Quacquarelli-Symonds (QS) Stars with four stars and five stars as an institution in 2015 and 2021 respectively.
-The university achieved 5 stars for teaching, employability, internationalization, and facilities while scoring 4 stars for academic development.
-QS also gave a 5-star rating to the Doctor of Medicine program.
-It has been ranked in the QS Asian University Rankings 2021 (186), QS World University Rankings 2021 (801–1000), QS Graduate Employability Rankings 2022 (251–300), and THE Impact Rankings 2020 (301–400).

-Four master's degree programs of the UST Graduate School were ranked as among the best in Far East Asia by Eduniversal in 2021.
-The Masters in Human Resource Management was ranked 20th in Far East Asia and 3rd in the Philippines.
-The Masters in Communication and Masters in Economics were ranked 30th in Far East Asia and 3rd in the country.
-The Masters Public Administration placed 40th in the region and 2nd in the Philippines.
-UST was also recognized as one of the top 1,000 institutions in the world that offers programs in business and allied fields.

 UST became an associate member of the ASEAN University Network-Quality Assurance (AUN-QA) group in 2016.
 In 2020, it was the first associate member to receive an institutional certification.
 AUN-QA also certified 18 programs from the university.

 All six engineering programs of the university, namely civil, chemical, electric, electronics, industrial, and mechanical, were accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET) in 2020.

+Rankings

+UST is the first Philippine university to be awarded by the Quacquarelli Symonds (QS) Stars with four stars and five stars as an institution in 2015 and 2021 respectively.
+The university achieved five stars for teaching, employability, internationalization, and facilities while scoring four stars for academic development.
+QS also gave a five-star rating to the Doctor of Medicine program.
+It has been ranked in the QS Asian University Rankings 2024 (179), QS World University Rankings 2024 (801–850), QS Graduate Employability Rankings 2023 (251–300), and THE Impact Rankings 2023 (601-800).

+The UST Graduate School has seven programs included in the Eduniversal 2023 Business Schools Ranking, the most among Philippine institutions.
+The master programs recognized are communication, economics, human resource management, management engineering, public administration, MBA, and MBA major in entrepreneurship.
+The UST Graduate School is ranked as a good business school.